What is Asset Management?

 2. Helps guarantee the accuracy of amortization rates

-Since assets are checked on a regular basis, the process of asset managment ensures that the financial statements associated with them are kept updated.
+Since assets are checked on a regular basis, the process of asset management ensures that the financial statements associated with them are kept updated.

 3. Helps identify and manage risks